MicrosoftDocs/visualfsharpdocs/docs/conceptual/derivedpatterns.methodwithreflecteddefinition-active-pattern-[fsharp].md

 The description of the method.

+## Return Value

-**The expression of the method definition if it is found; otherwise, None.**
+The expression of the method definition if it is found; otherwise, `None`.

 ## Remarks
-This function is named **MethodWithReflectedDefinitionPattern** in the .NET Framework assembly.
+This function is named `MethodWithReflectedDefinitionPattern` in the .NET Framework assembly.
 If you are accessing the member from a .NET Framework language other than F#, or through reflection, use this name.

 ## Platforms